Quality Enhancement Plan

 The QEP is a tool for institutional improvement focused on student learning and/or student success.

-There are five criteria that must support a QEP.
-It must:
+There are five criteria that a QEP must meet:

 - Encompass a topic identified through an ongoing, comprehensive planning and evaluation process